Breathing in Ecstasy

 Do not judge yourself!
 It will inhibit your breathing.
 Just observe as neutral as you can.
 Now, let’s observe the exhale as well.
 The quality of your exhale reflects the quality of your letting go, your relaxation.
 Can you let go on your exhale, does it feel it effortless?
 Or are you pushing the air out?

 Maybe somehow you do not really want to exhale, some people keep a lot of residue air inside their lungs (a little is “normal”).
 Can you allow the exhale to happen completely by itself, without your control?

 Also, on your exhale you give expression of yourself into the world by your voice or any other expression of your energy.
 Good breathing means a good balance between inhale and exhale.
-In my workshops and individual coaching, most of the time I have to work on both sides of the breath… And also a lot on the pause between the inhale and exhale… A lot of people stop the breath after inhale or exhale.
+In my workshops and individual coaching, most of the time I have to work on both sides of the breath… And also a lot on the pause between the inhale and exhale.
+A lot of people stop the breath after inhaling or exhaling.

 When you do a difficult yoga pose…

 If you stop breathing, you will die.
 If you breathe deep, you will feel alive!
 It is that simple.
 Everybody can understand it.
 And we all know it deep down: when we’re stressed out, we hold our breath.
 When somebody criticizes us, we minimise or hold the breath.